-This disorder includes behaviour concerned with specific details, organisation and rules.
-They are rigid in their thinking, their morals and standards.
+This disorder includes behavior concerned with specific details, organization, and rules.
+They are rigid in their thinking, their morals, and standards.
 They prefer to focus on work and to be productive rather than with social or leisure activities.

 Emotional attachment is not valued so friendships and relationships are not their biggest priority.
 They struggle to get rid of old things even if they are broken and tend to be hoarders.